General Travel Conditions

-- If, after the start of the package, essential elements of the package holiday cannot be carried out in accordance with the agreement, the traveler must be provided with appropriate other arrangements at no extra cost.
-The traveler may withdraw from the contract without payment of a cancellation fee (in the Federal Republic of Germany this right is called "Kündigung"), if services are not provided in accordance with the contract, if this has a significant impact on the provision of the contractual package tour services and if the tour operator fails to remedy the defect.
+- If, after the start of the package, essential elements of the package holiday cannot be carried out in accordance with the agreement, the Traveler must be provided with appropriate other arrangements at no extra cost.
+The Traveler may withdraw from the contract without payment of a cancellation fee, if services are not provided in accordance with the contract, if this has a significant impact on the provision of the contractual package tour services and if the Tour Operator fails to remedy the defect.

-- In the event of the insolvency of the tour operator or, in some EU Member States, of the travel agent, payments will be reimbursed.
-If the tour operator or, if relevant, the travel agent enters into insolvency after the start of the package holiday and if transportation is part of the package, the repatriation of passengers is guaranteed.
-HAL Services B.V. with its brand "Seabourn" has arranged for an insolvency insurance with Zurich Gruppe Deutschland, Zurich Insurance plc Niederlassung für Deutschland, Platz der Einheit 2, 60327 Frankfurt am Main.
+- In the event of the insolvency of the Tour Operator or, in some EU Member States, of the travel agent, payments will be reimbursed.
+If the Tour Operator or, if relevant, the travel agent enters into insolvency after the start of the package holiday and if transportation is part of the package, the repatriation of passengers is guaranteed.
+HAL Services B.V. with its brand "Seabourn" is associated with “Stichting Garantiefonds Reizen” (SGR), P.O Box 4040, 3006 AA Rotterdam, the Netherlands.

 Tour Operator: HAL Services B.V.
 (Seat: Otto Reuchlinweg 1110, PO Box 23378, NL-3001 KJ Rotterdam, Netherlands) - Reservations Phone: 00-800–1872-1872 - https://www.seabourn.com